mhvwerts/randommw/README.md

 ## Status

 At present, we are working towards basic usage and validation of the PRNG for normally distributed numbers in numerical simulations of colloidal systems.
-The essential parts are functional, even though the organization of the code repository is in a preliminary state and documentation is minimal.
+The code is now contained in a monolithic module that can be easily included in a scientific computing project in C.

-The generated normally distributed pseudo-random numbers can be written to a binary file using `genzignor.c`.
-They have been used successfully for Brownian simulations in [DDM Toolkit](https://github.com/mhvwerts/ddm-toolkit), giving consistent results between the simulation and subsequent DDM analysis of the simulated image stack.
+Generated normally distributed pseudo-random numbers can be written to a binary file using `genzignor.c`.
+These numbers have been used successfully for Brownian simulations in [DDM Toolkit](https://github.com/mhvwerts/ddm-toolkit), giving consistent results between the simulation and subsequent DDM analysis of the simulated image stack.

 ## Suggestions for future work

+- A simpler function for seeding the built-in MWC8222 generator from a 64-bit unsigned integer and a more general implementation of RanSetSeed, for better use with other PRNGs.
+We may discard the option of fully specifiying the state of the PRNG, as this is only needed in very exceptional cases.
+- Plug in other uniform PRNGs as the random source
+	- see [11] for conversion of random integers to useful floating point
+	- Any of the fast and well-performing generators tested in https://prng.di.unimi.it/
+	- In particular, generators that can perform jumps to allow for parallel streams
 - Clean up test programs.
 - Add some PNG figures of the plots generated by the Python scripts to illustrate this document.
 - Additional tests of the quality of the generated normal distribution.
 The present raw moments test (`test_moments.c`) by McFarland should already be quite good, but further inspiration for tests may be found [here](https://cran.r-project.org/web/packages/RcppZiggurat/vignettes/RcppZiggurat.pdf) and [here](https://www.seehuhn.de/pages/ziggurat.html).
 - Include programs that explicitly test quality of randomness (e.g., see [8] for feeding output to standard random test suites) and normal-ness of generated normally distributed random numbers.
 - [Voss](https://www.seehuhn.de/pages/ziggurat.html) provides a concise and well-structured ziggurat code that may be compiled and compared.
 The code is actually part of the GNU Scientific Library ([function `gsl_ran_gaussian_ziggurat()`](https://www.gnu.org/software/gsl/doc/html/randist.html#c.gsl_ran_gaussian_ziggurat).
-- Plug in other uniform PRNGs as the random source
-	- see [11] for conversion of random integers to useful floating point
-	- Any of the fast and well-performing generators tested in https://prng.di.unimi.it/
-	- In particular, generators that can perform jumps to allow for parallel streams
-- A simpler function for seeding the built-in MWC8222 generator from a 64-bit unsigned integer and a more general implementation of RanSetSeed, for better use with other PRNGs.
-We may discard the option of fully specifiying the state of the PRNG, as this is only needed in very exceptional cases.